-Jenmarie has been happily married for six years and is a bubbly fashion enthusiast and stylist.
+Jenmarie has been happily married for six years and is a bubbly fashion enthusiast and major movie buff.
 You've stumbled upon her blog of fashion, beauty and lifestyle where she shares her outfits, beauty tips, favorite things and inspirational pick-me-ups.
 Have a look around and send her a note if you wish.

 Features & Collabs

 Links à la Mode (11/13/2014)

 Links à la Mode (5/15/2014)